aashutosh-rana/wikimusic/README.md

 7. Design the Navigation graph
 8. Write the Common Helper Class<br />
 9. Wrtie the viewmodel with uses of Live Data for each netowrk call.<br />
-10. Then startet consuming these all the files and method in My Fragments.
+10. Then startet consuming these all the files and method in My Fragments.<br /><br />

+# Improvements<br />
+I used canary leak and here the some memory leak detected.
+It can be improved by making the binding null in each fragments in onDestroyView Methods.
+Second approach would be the making a deligate class which work to make the view references null when fragment goes in to destroy lifecycle and use that delegate class in each fragments.

 SCREENSHOTS